Open-Systems-Pharmacology/OSP-PBPK-Model-Library/.github/assets/index_1.md

 Each PBPK model in this library includes:

 - **HTML Report**: Comprehensive evaluation report with pharmacokinetic modeling details, validation data, and simulation results
-- **PDF Report**: Downloadable model evaluation report for offline reference and regulatory submissions
+- **PDF Report**: Downloadable model evaluation report for offline reference
 - **PK-Sim Project Files** (`.pksim5`): Ready-to-use model files that can be opened directly in [PK-Sim®](https://www.open-systems-pharmacology.org/)

 These models are built using the Open Systems Pharmacology Suite and can be used for e.g.: